HalfHashd/NextUI-08.08.2025/README.md

 The candle I should be paying attention to is my trade-account candle.

 ### The next:
-I want to exclusively partner/license/collab Nxui to one fintech company.
+I want to exclusively partner/license/collab NxUI to one fintech company.
 For example Robin Hood, Coinbase.

 # NxUI with 4 assets example.
 This shows the 4 active assets.
 Each can be seen separately.